thillRobot/turtlebot3_custom/README.md

 ## Creating or modifiying a custom world

-to change the model in the custom world you can add mesh files to models/turtlebot3_custom/meshes the files should be .stl or .dae the file for the walls  should be called `custom_walls_floor.stl` or the turtlebot3_custom/model.sdf needs to have new filename if the scale is correct, then it should work fine, if not adjust the values inside the scale tag (model.sdf, lines 23-26)
+to change the model in the custom world add mesh files to models/turtlebot3_custom/meshes

+the files should be .stl or .dae the current file for the wallsshould be called `custom_walls_floor.stl` or the `turtlebot3_custom/model.sdf` needs to edited to have new filename

+if the scale is correct, then it should work fine, if not adjust the values inside the scale tag (model.sdf, lines 23-26),
 ```
 <mesh>
   <uri>model://turtlebot3_custom/meshes/custom_walls_floor.stl</uri>